Metelski123/Java_FantasyAdventure_Lab/fantasy_lab_detailed.md

 ## MVP
 1. Create an abstract class `Player`.
 Each player will have a name and a number of health points.
-2. Create an abstract class for `Enemy`.
+2. Create an abstract class for `enemies`.
 Each enemy will have a number of health points and a method to take damage.
-3. Create some subclasses of `Enemy` (Troll, Orc).
+3. Create some subclasses of `enemies` (Troll, Orc).
 4. Create an interface `IWeapon` which has a method `attack`
 5. Create classes which implement the `IWeapon` interface, e.g. Sword, Club, Axe.
 	*	Each of these could have a different damage value, which affects the health of the enemy attacked.